At a glance

 - Partnerships don’t pay tax themselves but must file an IR7 return to report income distribution to partners.

-All businesses must submit their return by 7 July, unless they have an extension through a tax agent.
-If you owe tax, payment is generally due by 7 February the following year (or 7 April if you have an accountant).
+All businesses must submit their return by 7 July 2026, unless they have an extension through a tax agent.
+If you owe tax, payment is generally due by 7 February 2027 (or 7 April 2027 if you have an accountant with an extension of time).

 Even if your business is profitable, a large tax bill can put pressure on cash flow.
 Planning ahead can help you avoid financial strain.